 - Your brand can increase the likelihood of reaching interested consumers and eliminates the chance of wasting your time and spending on indifferent customers.

 #4 Are you looking for user feedback after your campaign?

 It’s generally important to get some kind of insight after your campaign is over.
 Essentially, you are looking for feedback and engagement data from your campaign audience.
 Feedback in the form of short questionnaires or customer reviews post-testing is an essential tool to help your business build better consumer profiles.

 Businesses everywhere are recognizing that the job is no longer done once a consumer becomes a paying customer.
 An article by Forbes acknowledges that the customer journey has extended beyond just the sales/conversion funnel and well into the loyalty-building and advocacy stage.

 This expansion has resulted in brands moving down the marketing funnel with a focus on post-sale customer engagement to ensure better success for their product sampling campaigns.

 Let's talk about the right solution for your product sampling program

-Peekage is an effective product sampling solution which allows brands to set up their own digital, conversion-driven product sampling campaign right on their brand’s website or social media page.
+Peekage is an effective product sampling solution that allows brands to set up their own digital, conversion-driven product sampling campaign right on their brand’s website or social media page.
 A wide new network of samplers on the Peekage app provides brands with the capacity to expand their current consumer audience.